All-Time Favorite Christmas Traditions

 Hang Outdoor Christmas Lights

-The beauty of Christmas lights glowing amidst a blanket of snow is pretty hard to beat.
+The beauty of Christmas lights glowing amid a blanket of snow is pretty hard to beat, making hanging outdoor Christmas lights one of the most magical Christmas traditions.
 Decorate your yard with twinkling lights to give your home that extra sparkle during the holidays.

 Behind the tradition: Originally people would light their trees using small white candles.
-But in 1882, Edward H. Johnson invented the first string of electrical light bulbs, which were displayed on the White House in 1895.
+But in 1882, Edward H. Johnson invented the first string of electric lightbulbs, which were displayed on the White House in 1895.
+Now every year this American Christmas tradition seems to grow, with inflatables and projectors taking outdoor Christmas decor to another level.

 Decorate with Poinsettias

-The queen of Christmas flowers, the poinsettia is versatile and pretty.
-Choose a variety of colors and display throughout your home as cut flowers.
+The queen of Christmas plants, the poinsettia is versatile and pretty.
+Native to Central America, gifting and decorating with poinsettias has become a Christmas ritual.
+Choose a variety of colors and display the leaves throughout your home as cut flowers.

-Behind the tradition: The star-shaped leaves of the poinsettia, native to Mexico, are said to symbolize the Star of Bethlehem.
+Behind the tradition: The star-shape leaves of the poinsettia are said to symbolize the Star of Bethlehem.
 The festive plant rakes in more than $200 million in sales a year, with most happening in December.

 Set Up a Nativity Scene